 Psychology and Sociology

-The Social Science department currently teaches GCSE and A level Psychology, and A level Sociology.
+The Social Science department currently teach GCSE and A level Psychology, and A level Sociology.
 These courses cover a broad spectrum of topics including the creation of phobias, mental illness, the influence of society and the creation of criminals amongst others.

 Sociology and Psychology help to explain our behaviour.
 Investigating the effect the environment, culture and our own genetics have.
 At different points in the course Students will plan and execute their own research into chosen topics to further their understanding.